This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

 Peripheral vascular disease (PVD) is a condition that causes decreased blood flow to your limbs because of blocked blood vessels.
-The blockage is usually caused by atherosclerosis.
-This is when material, such as cholesterol, sticks to the inside of your blood vessels and makes them narrow.
+The blockage is usually caused by material such as cholesterol or a blood clot that sticks to the blood vessels and makes them narrow.

 - You have any of the following signs of a heart attack: